argoproj-labs/argocd-interlace/README.md

 ### Usage

-To try ArgoCD Interlace, you can deploy the sample Application:
+To try ArgoCD Interlace, you can use the example Application inside `examples` directory:
 ```
 $ kubectl create -f examples/signed-application.yaml

+(Note that public key must be the sample one to verify the example correctly.
+You can setup it by: )
+$ make deploy USE_SAMPLE_PUBLIC_KEY=true
 ```

 Then you can see the provenance record ID and its URL in the log.